How to Optimize Your LinkedIn Profile If You’re Self-Employed

 The Experience section divides past work experience by position.
 Rather than listing each project you’ve completed one-by-one, consider these two alternative options.

-If you can, include quantifiable points throughout descriptions of your work to provide better context.
-For example, if you’re an IT consultant describing a project, rather than saying you, “helped decrease the amount of IT ticket requests,” say: “improved ticket turnover rate by 15%.”
+If possible, include quantifiable points throughout descriptions of your work to provide better context.
+For example, if you’re an IT consultant describing a project, rather than saying you, “helped decrease the amount of IT ticket requests,” say “improved ticket turnover rate by 15%.”

 Once you’ve organized your work experience, add corresponding documents, photos, links, videos, or presentations to each section to provide prospective clients with concrete examples of your work.